readysettech/readyset/README.md

 ---

 ## Project Status & Roadmap
-ReadySet is not yet production-ready.
-Our team is hard at work stabilizing the system.
+ReadySet is currently in beta.
+Our team is hard at work stabilizing the system with a focus on PostgreSQL.
+Our MySQL support is considered alpha.
 You can learn more about how we're approaching this and follow along on our progress below.

-We anticipate PostgreSQL support will be production ready by the end of 2023; MySQL support will follow from there.

 | Project | Progress | Notes |
 | ----------- | ----------- | ----------- |